Double bind: Gender stereotypes

 Societal expectations of gender can create situations where people are viewed negatively regardless of the actions or decisions they make.
 For example, the belief that masculinity means decisiveness can cause men who are cautious to be seen as less manly.
 Double binds can be used by those with influence to use stereotypes to cause harm to less powerful groups.
 In the case of gender, this means using gender stereotypes to force, typically women and nonbinary people, into boxes related to stereotypes.
 This is done by creating a contradiction of roles and then asserting that no person can be more complicated than those two options.
 This creates a no-win situation where a person cannot overcome the stereotypical expectations and create a third category or role.
 The most common way this shows up is related to gender in women in roles of power.

 When women are assertive in business positions, politics, or personal lives, they are seen as too assertive and unpleasant.
-However, if women revert to socially acceptable and proper ways of being, they are seen as weak and underserving of their accomplishments.
+However, if women revert to socially acceptable and proper ways of being, they are seen as weak and undeserving of their accomplishments.
 This creates a no-win situation.
 Women also exist in a social construct that places unspoken responsibilities on females that males don't have.
 They are expected to give care, attention, and validation to men which can influence their decisions and increase the pressure in double bind situations.
 Kate Manne suggests that dominant groups in society act as a sort of "law enforcement" patrolling those who aren't in the "in-group" - another gendered factor that influences choice situations.
 In a patriarchal society, women are associated with certain beauty ideals and expectations surrounding their role in the societal structure.
 Those who reject this construct risk not being accepted or being disregarded.
 However, since frameworks of female beauty standards for women in society create norms where women are forced into restrictive roles as, for example, sexual objects, compliance with these roles also involves alienation and disregard.
 This forms a very broad double bind often remarked on in feminist scholarship.